Isaiah 7:2,4 - Compare All Versions

 Then GOD told Isaiah, “Go and meet Ahaz.
 Take your son Shear-jashub (A-Remnant-Will-Return) with you.
 Meet him south of the city at the end of the aqueduct where it empties into the upper pool on the road to the public laundry.
 Tell him, Listen, calm down.
 Don’t be afraid.
 And don’t panic over these two burnt-out cases, Rezin of Aram and the son of Remaliah.
 They talk big but there’s nothing to them.
 Aram, along with Ephraim’s son of Remaliah, have plotted to do you harm.
 They’ve conspired against you, saying, ‘Let’s go to war against Judah, dismember it, take it for ourselves, and set the son of Tabeel up as a puppet king over it.’

-When it was reported to the house of David, saying, “The Arameans have camped in Ephraim,” his heart and the hearts of his people shook as the trees of the forest shake with the wind.
+When it was reported to the house of David, saying, “The Arameans have taken a stand by Ephraim,” his heart and the hearts of his people shook as the trees of the forest shake from the wind.

-and say to him, ‘Take care and be calm, have no fear and do not be fainthearted because of these two stubs of smoldering firebrands, on account of the fierce anger of Rezin and Aram and the son of Remaliah.
+and say to him, ‘Take care and be calm, have no fear and do not be fainthearted because of these two stumps of smoldering logs, on account of the fierce anger of Rezin and Aram and the son of Remaliah.

 When the house of David (Judah) was told, “Aram is allied with Ephraim (Israel),” the hearts of Ahaz and his people trembled as the trees of the forest tremble in the wind.